 BOSS TWEED

 NYC politician William M. “Boss” Tweed loots the city treasury for millions until exposed by the upstart New York Times and immigrant cartoonist Thomas Nast.
 Political drama/strong contemporary relevance.
 Heavy non-comic animation and graphics.
-Professional Coverage: “RECOMMEND” – Dave Trottier (Author, “The Screenwriter’s Bible”)
+Professional Coverage: “RECOMMEND” – Dave Trottier (Author, “The Screenwriter’s Bible”) Multiple contest wins and placements.

 SUPER: "Most of this stuff actually happened."